SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-31-today-i-got-shot-a-fourth-time.md

 and maybe even binge-watch the [_Twilight_](https://en.wikipedia.org/wiki/Twilight_(novel_series)) movies (hey, don't judge me;  the Weekend Editrix hates them, and though I have some reservations, I like the adventure love story parts).

+This is my 4th vaccine this year for both your humble Weekend Editor &amp; Editrix (2 COVID-19 + 2 Shingrix).
+I'm forecasting a total of 6 jabs (COVID-19 booster + flu shot), which means 2021 will be a banner year for vaccinations, here at Chez Weekend.

 Looking forward to feeling a bit better tomorrow.
 Looking even more forward to _not getting shingles_ for the rest of my life.